SaniyaKhullar/NetREm/README.md

 dummy_data = generate_dummy_data(corrVals = [0.9, 0.5, 0.4, -0.3, -0.8], # the # of elements in corrVals is the # of predictors (X)
                                  num_samples_M = 100000, # the number of samples M
-                                 train_data_percent = 70) # the remainder out of 100 will be kept for testing.
-If 100, all data is used for training and testing.
+                                 train_data_percent = 70) # the remainder out of 100,000 will be kept for testing.
+If 100, then ALL data is used for training and testing.
 ```
 The Python console or Jupyter notebook will  print out the following: